 To remove general dirt and detritus a cyclic maintenance regime is required.
-If detritus dulls the colour of the paving, it can be re-established by pressure washing or scrubbing with proprietary solutions following the manufacturers guidelines.
+If detritus dulls blend between the old and new products.

+the colour of the paving, it can be re-established by pressure washing or scrubbing with proprietary solutions following the manufacturers guidelines.
 This can be carried out by hand or by using industrial cleaning equipment.
 Ensure all soap has been thoroughly washed from the surface on completion of the cleaning.